Talented track athlete: Meet Kassidy LandTrains hard everyday to become the best

 Every sport comes with its difficulties and for Land, practices can be very rigorous and repetitive.

 “I think the hardest thing about track for anyone is the constant training,” Land said.
-“Realizing you can’t really take a break from running because all the training you spent months on top of months working hard for, can all go away in as quick as 4 days.
+“Realizing you can’t really take a break from running because all the training you spent months on top of months working hard for, can all go away in as quickly as 4 days.
 It takes a lot of effort to get in shape for track so even when you don’t feel like running on some days, you know it isn’t an option.
-Track athletes can have a couple of rest days, but the training is year around which can be draining.”
+Track athletes can have a couple of rest days, but the training is year-round which can be draining.”

 Recently because of COVID-19, Land’s team has had to cancel meets, which is devastating since it is her last season, but she tries to stay positive.

-“From cancelled meets, to not having set practices, it’s really upsetting for a lot of us,” Land said.
+“From canceled meets, to not having set practices, it’s really upsetting for a lot of us,” Land said.
 “Track is important to me and it has become a significant part of my family’s life.
 It’s something we all bond over because my mom and dad both ran track when they were younger and now all their daughters are following in their footsteps.
 We find ourselves making the best memories with each other from track.
 Whether it’s the practices or meets, it’s always a fun time.”

 Keeping her head in the game and training hard for college is as far as Land wants her track career to go.

 “I honestly just see myself going as far as collegiate track,” Land said.
 “I think by the time I am done running in college, I’m going to feel burnt out and just ready to move on from track.
 That’s not to say I won’t still run, I just wouldn’t want all the pressure that comes with competing anymore and being a professional athlete.”